MrDaPoyo/ebook/chapter1.md

 There were many trends, such as having your visitors sign a guestbook, visitor counters and stamp/blinkies/buttons(More on that later), and believe it or not, <span style="color: green; font-family: 'Comic Sans', cursive; font-size: 1.5em;">Comic Sans</span> was all the rage worldwide.
 Yep O-O, Comic Sans.
 What the fu~

-In the 90s, when the search engines where shitty
+In the 90s, when the search engines where bad, people socila